Duncan’s first job in radio was at BBC Radio Norfolk reading the early morning travel reports

 Pete lives lives locally and a has a very diverse taste in music.
 From pop, rock, guilty pleasures like Huey Lewis and the News to Alt J and The Maccabees.

-Kat is here on Maritime Radio Daytime on Monday and Wednesday’s at 1pm
+Kat is our Social Media Coordinator and is often found wandering around the studios looking out for hot gossip and helping our presenters!
+You can hear her here on Maritime Radio Daytime on Monday and Wednesday’s at 1pm

 Cliff has tried his hand at many music related things over the years, and like numerous others who have walked the musical path before him , he has ended up behind the mic as a Radio Presenter.